astack-tech/astack/README.md

 AStack draws inspiration from several outstanding projects in the AI ecosystem, particularly [Haystack](https://github.com/deepset-ai/haystack) by deepset-ai.
 We express our gratitude to these projects for their pioneering work and contributions to the open-source community.

+> **Important Note**: AStack is a 100% original framework with its own independent technical implementation, architecture, and design.
+It is built in TypeScript and only shares API style inspiration with Haystack (which is implemented in Python).
+AStack is not a fork or derivative of Haystack.

 ### AStack vs. Haystack: Feature Comparison

 | Feature | AStack | Haystack |